A Guide To Home Equity Loan Closing Costs

 3. Attorney Fee Or Document Preparation Fees

 Your lender will prepare numerous documents you must review and sign for a home equity loan.
-In some states, you'll need to hire an attorney to review these documents and ensure they accurately reflect your closing costs.
+In some states,’ attorney review of these documents is required to ensure they accurately reflect your closing costs.

 The fees will vary, but you can expect to pay 0.5% – 1% of your loan amount on document preparation or attorney fees.